We have two community gardens

 Donated organic compost

-Student grew and donated seedlings
+Student grown and donated seedlings

 Produce grown donated to Windsor Food & Fuel Bank